Do chinchillas need special care?

 Please also note that your chinchillas need a room that is off-limits to other pets, and kept at a consistent temperature of 68 degrees or below.

-Q What do chinchillas eat?
+What do chinchillas eat?

-Chinchilla's eat a very simple, high fiber diet that consists of timothy hay and a low protien alfalfa based pellet.
+Chinchilla's eat a very simple, high fiber diet that consists of timothy hay and a low protein alfalfa based pellet.
 They can be fed a supplement that is predominantly oats, and be offered limited amounts of cheerios, mini shredded wheat, rose hips, or apple sticks as treats.
 Check my safe foods list here.

-Q How long do chinchillas live?
+How long do chinchillas live?

 Chinchillas have been known to live in captivity for up to 30 years.
 They average 10-15 for most pet owners.
 Your chinchilla will live a longer life if you purchase a pedigreed animal, limit exercise, limit stress, provide air conditioning, and feed it properly.

-Q What kind of cage do they need?
+What kind of cage do they need?

 Chinchillas love to chew, so if you want to keep your chin contained and healthy, you will get an all metal cage with no plastic latches, connectors, or shelves.
-They chins will chew the plastic and eventually either be loose in your home,or die from an intestinal blockage.
+They chins will chew the plastic and eventually either be loose in your home, or die from an intestinal blockage.
 A plastic pan is usually ok if the wire walls sit down inside of it.
 Plastic shelves can be covered with fleece to make them safer, but metal or wood shelves are much better so that chins can form natural calluses to protect their feet from injury.

 Chinchillas will poop everywhere but may use a litter pan to urinate.
 If your cage has a wire floor you should have a litter pan to prevent rust.
 Litter pans most often are 3 quart glass lasagna pans filled with 1" of pine shavings.